msemera-dev/site-diary/README.md

 For the server, make sure that you are inside the correct directory using /server
 ### `cd server/src && tsc server.ts && node server.js`
 This will run the apollo gql server along with SQLite db.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.